alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

-While not as critical as security issues bugs do happen and fixes will get landed. **Wasmtime will adopt a policy where a bug fix is backported to the current version and supported ESR versions if it fixes on-by-default behavior and is suitable to backport**.
-This should ensure that both the current version and ESR versions are free of known-bugs for on-by-default behavior.
+While not as critical as security issues bugs do happen and fixes will get landed. **Wasmtime will adopt a policy where a bug fix is backported to the current version and supported LTS versions if it fixes on-by-default behavior and is suitable to backport**.
+This should ensure that both the current version and LTS versions are free of known-bugs for on-by-default behavior.

 The two clauses about about bug fix backports are: